johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 Generally, it is encouraged to separate the "any failure" handling related to transport failures (such as timeouts or network errors), which are represented by the untyped `throws` of a distributed function call, from logical errors which (e.g. "invalid password").

 The exact errors thrown by a distributed function depends on the underlying transport.
-Generally one should expect some form of `TheTransportError` to be thrown by a distributed function if transport errors occur -- exact semantics of those throws are intentionally left up to specific transports to document when and how to expect errors to be thrown.
+Generally one should expect some form of `TheTransportError` to be thrown by a distributed function if transport errors occur--the exact semantics of those throws are intentionally left up to specific transports to document when and how to expect errors to be thrown.

 To provide more tangible examples, why a transport may want to throw even if the called function does not, consider the following: